The University of Chicago Policy on Title IX Sexual Harassment

 • For students: the Dean of Students in the University, the Area Deans of Students, members of the Area Disciplinary Committees, and members of the Title IX Hearing Panel.

-Pursuant to the Policy on Harassment, Discrimination, and Sexual Misconduct, an Individual with Reporting Obligations is any faculty member, other academic appointee, postdoctoral researcher, or staff employee who would reasonably be expected to have the authority or duty to report or take action to redress sexual misconduct.
-An Individual with Reporting Obligations may not have the authority to institute corrective measures on behalf of the University (and thus is distinct from an Official with Authority), but is nonetheless responsible for promptly notifying the Title IX Coordinator for the University of all known details related to a possible incident of sexual misconduct (including sexual harassment), dating violence, domestic violence, and stalking that is reported to them directly, indirectly, or through a third party, or that they may have observed.
-Individuals with Reporting Obligations include (among others) faculty and instructors, RAs, Resident Heads, Resident Masters, TAs, preceptors, UCPD staff, and other University employees..
+Pursuant to the Policy on Harassment, Discrimination, and Sexual Misconduct, an Individual with Reporting Responsibilities is any faculty member, other academic appointee, postdoctoral researcher, or staff employee who would reasonably be expected to have the authority or duty to report or take action to redress sexual misconduct.
+An Individual with Reporting Responsibilities may not have the authority to institute corrective measures on behalf of the University (and thus is distinct from an Official with Authority), but is nonetheless responsible for promptly notifying the Title IX Coordinator for the University of all known details related to a possible incident of sexual misconduct (including sexual harassment), dating violence, domestic violence, and stalking that is reported to them directly, indirectly, or through a third party, or that they may have observed.
+Individuals with Reporting Responsibilities include (among others) faculty and instructors, Resident Assistants, Resident Heads, Resident Deans, Teaching Assistants, preceptors, UCPD staff, and other university employees.

 Confidential Reporting